Katzenbach v. Morgan: Decision

 By a 7–2 decision, the Supreme Court sided with Attorney General Nicholas Katzenbach, reversed the District Court, and held that Section 4(e) was constitutional.
-Writing the majority opinion, Justice Brennan stressed that Section 5 of the amendment is "a positive grant of legislative power authorizing Congress to exercise its discretion in determining the need for and nature of legislation to secure Fourteenth Amendment guarantees."
+Writing the majority opinion, Justice Brennan stressed that Section 5 of the 14th Amendment is "a positive grant of legislative power authorizing Congress to exercise its discretion in determining the need for and nature of legislation to secure Fourteenth Amendment guarantees."
 Justice Brennan applied the appropriateness standard of McCulloch v.
 Maryland (1819) to determine whether the legislation passed constitutional muster.

 Section 4(e) arguably expanded rights beyond what the Court had recognized in Lassiter, but Brennan ruled that Section 4(e) was appropriate.
-In doing so, he has often been credited with introducing the "ratchet theory" for congressional legislation enacted under Section 5.
+In doing so, he has often been credited with introducing the "ratchet theory" for congressional legislation enacted under Section 5 of the 14th Amendment.
 It held that Congress could ratchet up civil rights beyond what the Court had recognized, but Congress could not ratchet down judicially recognized rights.
 The "ratchet theory" essentially set judicially recognized rights as a support on which Congress could expand if it so chose.
 According to the theory, Brennan's opinion allowed for multiple interpreters of the Fourteenth Amendment, as opposed to just that of the judiciary.

 In dissent, Justice Harlan criticized the "ratchet theory" and the idea of multiple interpreters of the 14th Amendment.
 Harlan relied on the separation of powers doctrine to argue that allowing Congress to interpret the 14th Amendment undercut the power of the judiciary.
 He objected to Congress having the power to interpret the 14th Amendment substantively (to create new rights).
-Harlan argued that the appropriate use of Section 5 power was the enforcement of judicially-recognized 14th Amendment rights.
+Harlan argued that the appropriate use of the Section 5 of the 14th Amendment power was the enforcement of judicially-recognized 14th Amendment rights.

 Significance

 Katzenbach v.
 Morgan is a prime example of judicial deference to Congressional authority.
-It allowed Congress great latitude in use of Section 5.
+It allowed Congress great latitude in use of the Section 5 of the 14th Amendment.

 The Supreme Court, 31 years after Katzenbach, revisited the "ratchet" interpretation, in the case of City of Boerne v.
 Flores (1997) and stated, "This is not a necessary interpretation, however, or even the best one."
 By striking down the state application of the Religious Freedom Restoration Act of 1993, it addressed the separation of powers concerns that had been voiced earlier by Harlan.